MicrosoftDocs/azure-docs/articles/azure-functions/functions-create-first-azure-function-azure-cli.md

 ## Invoke the function on Azure

 Because your function uses an HTTP trigger, you invoke it by making an HTTP request to its URL in the browser or with a tool like curl.
-In both instances, the `code` URL parameter is your unique function key that authorizes the invocation with your function endpoint.
+In both instances, the `code` URL parameter is your unique [function key](functions-bindings-http-webhook-trigger.md#authorization-keys) that authorizes the invocation of your function endpoint.

 # [Browser](#tab/browser)